connortannahill/MM-ADMM/README.md

-This is the source code for the papter
+This is the source code for the paper

 MM-ADMM: Implicit Integration of MMPDEs in Parallel.
 Connor Tannahill and Justin Wan.